BreakSapphire/Wally-V3-BACKUP/README.md

 b:DestroyGui()

 ```
+# Documentation
+<p>UI Documentation is below, cause why not.

-# How to refresh a dropdown
+## How to refresh a dropdown

 1. Create the dropdown as a variable
 ```lua